xjtang/newfusion/README.md

 fusion_Change - Calculate difference image and change image
 fusion_WriteHDF - Write the final outputs to new HDF files
 fusion_WriteETM - Reproject and write difference image to ETM image
-**Fusion with BRDF correction has not been tested since the last majot update.**
+**fusion with BRDF correction has not been tested since the last majot update.**

 **Supplimental Scripts:**

 core - some key functions that will be used by the main scripts
 ext - some external functions written by other authors
 bash - bash scripts for running fusion in qshell
 tool - some small tools for pre- / post- fusion analysis
+**some tools have not been tested since the last majot update.**

 Data
 ------